ccoenraets/salesforce-developer-advanced/Using-Static-Resources.md

 1. In the **Developer Console**, select **File** > **New** > **Visualforce Page**, specify **ConferenceApp** as the page name and click **OK**

-1. Implement Agenda as follows:
+1. Implement the ConferenceApp page as follows:

     ```
     <apex:page sidebar="false" showHeader="false" docType="html" applyBodyTag="false">